Mixermachine/base-test/README.md

 <br/>
 The project is tested on three environments (oraclejdk11, openjdk8, openjdk11 all on Travis Ubuntu Bionic).

-## Checkers
+## Checks
 Many parts of this project can be used on their own, but I understand that you simply want to get done with the annoying base test stuff.
-Therefore I created checkers that help you to quickly test your code.
+Therefore I created checks that help you to quickly test your code.

 ### GetterIsSetterCheck
 Getter/Is and Setter methods are often overlooked and annoying to test.